symmetric monoidal (∞,1)-category of spectra

 The construction of S-modules by EKMM begins with the notion of coordinate free Lewis-May spectra.
 Using the linear isometries operad, one can construct a monad on the category of such spectra, and the category of -algebras is a well-behaved model for the stable homotopy category, and moreover admits a smash product which is associative up to isomorphism, but unital only up to weak equivalence.
 However, the subcategory of the -algebras for which the unit transformations are isomorphisms is again a well-behaved model for , which is moreover symmetric monoidal.

 Since the unit transformation is of the form , where is the sphere spectrum, and this map looks like the action of a ring on a module, the objects of this subcategory are called -modules and the category is called .
 The intuition is that just as an abelian group is a module over the archetypical ring of integers, a spectrum should be regarded as a module over the archetypal ring spectrum, namely the sphere spectrum.

 Similarly, just as an ordinary ring is a monoid in the category of -modules, i.e. a -algebra, an or ring spectrum is a (possibly commutative) monoid in the category of -modules, and thus referred to as an -algebra.
 More generally, for any -ring spectrum , there is a notion of -module spectra forming a category , which in turn carries an associative and commutative smash product and a model category structure on such that becomes unital in the homotopy category.
 All this is such that an -algebra over is a monoid object in .
 Similarly -algebras are commutative monoid objects in .

-The definition of -modules and their theory can be found in
+The definition of S-modules and their theory originates in